Home

 For example: What if the stock goes up in value by $3, how much will the price of my stock option change?
 (Delta)

 Before I proceed further, let me define the concepts for you.
-Remember, don't worry about being a pro in the greeks.
+Don't worry about being a pro in the greeks.
 Just read for a basic understanding.

 Option Delta is a measurement of how much an options price will change if the underlying stock moves up or down $1.00.